Week 02 — Computer Aided Design

 Export settings in Photoshop

-Exporting raster images in PNG or JPG format for presentation use.
+Exporting raster images in PNG or JPG format for presentation and documentation.

-Raster images are ideal for visual editing and presentation.
-However, pixel-based data cannot guarantee geometric precision, making them unsuitable for fabrication processes.
+Raster images are effective for visual editing and presentation.
+However, because they are pixel-based, they do not guarantee the geometric precision needed for digital fabrication.

 Vector Workflow (Illustrator)